FunctionalJerk/FunctionalJerk.github.io/pages/media.md

 	allow="autoplay; encrypted-media"
 	allowfullscreen
 ></iframe>

-I was honored to do the audio-programming for this multimedia piece by composer [Yasuko Yui](http://y-yui.eu/yui/Home.html).
+*presented @ Jazzschmiede Düsseldorf, sometime around the end of 2020*
---->
+I was honored to do the audio-programming for this multimedia piece by contemporary composer [Yasuko Yui](http://y-yui.eu/yui/Home.html).

 #### Econore X Museum Abteiberg Mönchengladbach 20.06.2019